cde-ev/cdecao/readme.md

 In this case, the resulting output file can be imported in to the CdE Datenbank using the "Partial Import" feature.

 The implemented course assignment algorithm includes an (experimental) extension for considering constraints on available course rooms.
-To use this functionality, simple give a list of available course room sizes.
+To use this functionality, simple give a list of available course room sizes (incl. course instructors).
 Attention: This problem might get computationally *really* complex and may not be solved within an reasonable time:
 ```sh
 cdecao --rooms "20,20,20,10,10,10,10,10,10,8,8" --print data.json
 ```